Akku Yadav: Crimes

-Yadav allegedly raped so many people that according to residents of the Kasturba Nagar slum, a rape victim lives in every other house there.
-Yadav allegedly raped over 40 women; his youngest victim being a 10-year-old girl.
-One person described Yadav as "the Gabbar Singh of Kasturba Nagar" saying, "We stayed mostly indoors when Akku was around".
-Women have said Yadav and his gang would invade homes any time of the day.
+Akku allegedly raped so many people that according to residents of the Kasturba Nagar slum, a rape victim lives in every other house there.
+Akku allegedly raped over 40 women; his youngest victim being a 10-year-old girl.
+One person described Akku as "the Gabbar Singh of Kasturba Nagar" saying, "We stayed mostly indoors when Akku was around".
+Women have said Akku and his gang would invade homes any time of the day.
 He sometimes wanted a motorcycle or would grab a mobile phone or extort money.
-Yadav and his gang members would beat up anyone who resisted them.
+Akku and his gang members would beat up anyone who resisted them.
 He murdered a woman named Asha Bai, a daughter of Anjana Bai Borkar, in front of her 16-year-old granddaughter.
-Borkar was one of five women arrested for Yadav's lynching.
-Speaking of Yadav, the granddaughter said: "We were eating dinner when he came to the front door and pretended to be a friend of my brother.
+Borkar was one of five women arrested for Akku's lynching.
+Speaking of Akku, the granddaughter said: "We were eating dinner when he came to the front door and pretended to be a friend of my brother.
 When my mother opened the door, he dragged her out and stabbed her.
 He then cut off her ears for her earrings and her fingers because he could not get her rings."
-Yadav had reportedly murdered at least three people and dumped their bodies on local railroad tracks.
+Akku had reportedly murdered at least three people and dumped their bodies on local railroad tracks.

-One woman described how she and her husband were attacked by Yadav.
+One woman described how she and her husband were attacked by Akku.
 He came to their house at 4:00– AM–5:00 AM.
-Yadav knocked aggressively on their door saying he was a police official, and asked them to open it.
-Once Yadav entered, he stabbed the husband in the thigh with a knife, locked him in the bathroom and dragged the wife by her hair away to a place where he raped her.
-Yadav allowed her to return after three or four hours.
-In January 2004, Yadav was banned from entering Nagpur city.
-An elderly man named Harichand Khorse, who earned a small amount of money playing a musical instrument called a baja, was beaten violently by Yadav because he was unable to pay 100 rupees.
-According to neighbors in Kasturba Nagar, Yadav once raped a woman right after her wedding.
+Akku knocked aggressively on their door saying he was a police official, and asked them to open it.
+Once Akku entered, he stabbed the husband in the thigh with a knife, locked him in the bathroom and dragged the wife by her hair away to a place where he raped her.
+Akku allowed her to return after three or four hours.
+In January 2004, Akku was banned from entering Nagpur city.
+An elderly man named Harichand Khorse, who earned a small amount of money playing a musical instrument called a baja, was beaten violently by Akku because he was unable to pay 100 rupees.
+According to neighbors in Kasturba Nagar, Akku once raped a woman right after her wedding.
 He also stripped a man naked and burned him with a cigarette, then forced him to dance in front of his 16-year-old daughter.
-Yadav took a woman named Asho Bhagat and tortured her in front of her daughter and several neighbors by cutting off her breasts.
-Yadav then sliced Bhagat into pieces on the street, killing her.
-A man named Avinash Tiwari, one of the neighbors, was horrified by the murder and planned to report Yadav to the police.
-As a result, Yadav butchered him.
-Yadav and his men gang-raped a woman named Kalma ten days after she gave birth.
+Akku took a woman named Asha Bhagat and tortured her in front of her daughter and several neighbours by cutting off her breasts.
+Akku then sliced Bhagat into pieces on the street, killing her.
+A man named Avinash Tiwari, one of the neighbours, was horrified by the murder and planned to report Akku to the police.
+As a result, Akku butchered him.
+Akku and his men gang-raped a woman named Kalma ten days after she gave birth.
 After what happened to her, Kalma committed suicide; she burned to death after dousing herself with kerosene and lighting it.
-Yadav's gang pulled another woman from her house when she was seven months pregnant.
+Akku's gang pulled another woman from her house when she was seven months pregnant.
 They stripped her naked and raped her on the road in public view.